Generating Multivariate Load States Using a Conditional Variational Autoencoder: Case study: European load data

 The parameters of the generative models were tuned for optimal performance, for both the VAE and the CVAE.
 The network contained 2 hidden layers in the encoder with dimensions of 24 and 16, respectively; the bottleneck layer had 8 nodes (8-dimensional latent vector).
 The decoder also had 2 hidden layers with the same dimensions in reverse order.
 Comparisons against 4-neuron and 16-neuron bottleneck revealed that a smaller bottleneck results in excessive loss, whereas a larger bottleneck insufficiently forces the network to learn features.
 In the CVAE model, the hourly time-of-day was encoded cyclically using sine/cosine representation.

 The ReLU activation function was used, except for the generation of $\mu$ and $\sigma$ leading up to the bottleneck and output layers.
 The \emph{adaptive moment estimation} (Adam) weight optimizer \cite{kingma2014adam} was utilized with default settings to iteratively optimize the value of weight matrices $W$ and bias vectors $b$.
 The batch size and learning rate related parameter $\alpha$ for training was 64 and $10^{-4}$ respectively and $20,000$ training iterations were used.
 Training and data generation of the model was conducted in Python using \texttt{tensorflow} on the Google Colab environment using the GPU option.
+The code used for this paper is available for download\cite{wang2022CVAE-code, MC-PSCC2022}.